 Tribute to a Soldier

-As my father grew older and could no longer make in on his home, then he was placed in a nursing home, and finally stroke after stroke hit my father, until he was blind, crippled and unable to communicate anymore.
+As my father grew older and could no longer make it on his own home, then he was placed in a nursing home, and finally had a stroke after stroke hit my father, until he was blind, crippled and unable to communicate anymore.
 It was watching the man of your life dreams that you called "dad" become a father who you hardly recognized anymore.
-Then, this year his frail 87 year old body finally gave up, and he died.
-I am thankful my father died not on a battle field, but where his family could see him and love him until the end.
+Then, this year his frail 87-year-old body finally gave up, and he died.
+I am thankful my father died not on a battlefield, but where his family could see him and love him until the end.
 My father was born in 1922 and died in 2011.
 He was buried in Jacksonville, Florida in a military National cemetery for soldiers.
 The government paid for my father's funeral.
 Moody Air Force base sent their team to Jacksonville to give him the honors that he finally deserved in death as a former career soldier.
-Thank you Moody Field in Valdosta, Georgia for your caring soldiers that performed these honors.
+Thank you, Moody Field in Valdosta, Georgia for your caring soldiers that performed these honors.
 His family and friends will not forget what you did for him and for us.
 To the city of Jacksonville, Florida..........thank you for your being there and for your providing a National Cemetery for your soldiers.